DC Optimal Power Flow

 Objective Function

-The objective function of the DC optimal power flow is constructed using polynomial and linear piecewise cost functions of the generators, which are defined using the cost!
+The objective of the DC optimal power flow is constructed using polynomial and piecewise linear cost functions of the generators, which are defined using the cost!

 In the provided example, the objective function that needs to be minimized to obtain the optimal values of the active power outputs of the generators and the bus voltage angles is as follows: